 Although past performance isn’t indicative of future results, it can be interesting to compare each fund’s recent performance.
-So far this year, XEI has been the worst performer with a decline of over 18%.
-In 2019, however, it outperformed the other funds by between 0.5% and 4%.
-Although each fund is quite different, their performance has been similar over their recent histories.
+In 2021, XDIV has been the worst performer, with a decline of over 2%.
+In 2020, both iShares funds underperformed the other funds by nearly 6%.
+Although each fund is quite different, their performance has been similar before 2020.

 In my view, the best Canadian dividend ETF is either XDIV or XEI.
 However, both funds have certain tradeoffs, and so which fund you invest in will depend on your particular situation.
 For me, I prefer XDIV because I enjoy its especially low MER.
 I am not concerned with being under-diversified because I also hold Vanguard’s FTSE Canada All Cap Index ETF (VCN) in my portfolio.
 XEI might be a much better choice for anyone that would like to hold a single Canadian ETF in their portfolio.
 With XEI, you pay a little more in management fees, but what you gain is a well diversified Canadian ETF that more closely matches the sector allocation of the broad market.